alice-ruv/board-games/README.md

 Join Game Documentation
 --------------------------
 Joining a game triggers the core functionalities on both the client and server sides, which are outlined in the project [overview](#overview).
+&nbsp;

 This documentation illustrates the primary workflow, involving interactions between the client and server, through the use of a sequence diagram accompanied by detailed explanations:
+&nbsp;

 ```mermaid
 sequenceDiagram